 Before you trade in that spare bike make sure your main one actually works, because you’ll need it to for this next earner.
 With your car already boosting your finances, why not make some additional dough (while getting your daily cardio) by delivering somebody else’s dinner as a bike courier?

-With companies like Deliveroo and Foodora you’ll be able to make around $15 an hour plus a fee for each delivery you make, and the best part is the hours you work are totally flexible.
+With companies like Deliveroo you’ll be able to make around $15 an hour plus a fee for each delivery you make, and the best part is the hours you work are totally flexible.
 So even if you worked just a couple of hours each Friday night in the lead up to Christmas you’d have at least $200 to put towards presents.

 Outcome: $200 added to the Christmas kitty.